autocrypt/autocrypt/doc/faq.rst

 apps, allowing for cross-app end-to-end email encryption.
 Note that Autocrypt does not offer any software downloads but supports MUA implementors to add Autocrypt support.
 Autocrypt has has no formal organization, company or funding as of February 2019.
+Autocrypt is jointly run and cared for by independent actors who typically aim at reaching consensus among each other, and who are well-known in the OpenPGP and e-mail encryption community of which they are a part of.

 There are also a few technical differences despite both efforts supporting opportunistic key management, for example: